What if I Was Involved in an Accident While Driving for Uber or Lyft?

 Uber and Lyft Provide Insurance Policies for Their Drivers, Don’t They?

-While many people are at least casually aware of the $1 million liability insurance policies that Uber and Lyft provide, many do not understand when these policies apply and what they cover.
+While many people are at least casually aware of the $1 million liability insurance policies that Uber and Lyft provide, many do not understand when this insurance coverage applies and what it covers.

 Uber and Lyft offer a third-party liability policy if a driver causes an accident while waiting for a ride to be assigned, en route to pick up a passenger, or while transporting a passenger.
-However, this policy is a secondary source of insurance if the driver’s personal insurer refuses to provide coverage or the compensation due to others injured in the accident exceeds the limits of the driver’s policy.
+However, this policy is a secondary source of insurance if the driver's personal insurance carrier refuses to cover the accident or the compensation due to others injured in the accident exceeds the limits of the driver's personal auto insurance policy.

 Contact